iCliniq Logo

 What Are the General Presenting Signs and Symptoms of Adie Syndrome?

-Normally the pupils constrict or get smaller in the presence of light or when focusing near objects, and the pupil dilates in dim light or in darkness or when focussing the objects that are placed far away.
+Normally the pupils constrict or get smaller in the presence of light or when focusing near objects, and the pupil dilates in dim light or darkness or when focusing on objects that are placed far away.
+In rare cases, the iris can lose most or all of its color.
 But in people with Adie syndrome, several different symptoms are developed of which primary symptoms include:

 • The pupil of the affected eye seems larger or more dilated than the normal eye.